alexfrst/ArgumentationBasedNegotiation/README.md

 ## Introduction

-This project implements the modernisation of a negotiation protocol based on the proposed argumentation framework.
+This project implements a negotiation protocol based on the proposed argumentation framework.
-Agents

 Our agents are able to:
 - Communicate between each other